 - I. Could this improve fire safety? - 2.
-Could this improve safety during commutes and align with the goal of ending traffic deaths and injuries? - 3.
-Could this increase access to essential services such as hospitals? - 4.
-Could this mitigate rising temperatures in the city and not contribute to the urban heat island effect? - 5.
-Could this increase public safety?
+Could this improve safety during commutes and align with Vision Zero? - 3.
+Could this increase access to essential services like hospitals? - 4.
+Could this mitigate rising temperatures in the city and not contribute to the urban heat island effect? - Could this increase public safety?